apple502j/parse-sb3-blocks/README.md

 `translations.js` is an auto-generated file which includes all translations. `options.js` is also auto-generated, and contains which block needs options (because of conflicting names).

-`special-messages.js` is automatically generated from [extra_aliases.js](https://github.com/scratchblocks/scratchblocks/blob/master/locales-src/extra_aliases.js).

 **Only blocks and menu items in all-blocks.js is supported.**

 #### all-blocks.js
 all-blocks.js default-exports allBlocks, which is an object with opcode as key and the object (see below) as value.

 The object has these keys and values:
-- isSpecialBlock: If set to `true`, it uses `SpecialBlock`, meaning it used icons and translations must be picked from special-messages.js.
-Also, if this is true, all other properties are optional.
 - noTranslation: If set to `true`, it will be ignored from translation generator.
 - defaultMessage: Message in default language (English).
 - type: The block type.
 Defaults to `BlockEnum.BLOCK`.